medusa-ui/documentation/docs/internals/components.md

 Uses Thymeleaf to render the page with the provided Session's attributes.
 We use Thymeleaf for its rendering speed, and it's ability to be extended with new tags.

+While most Medusa functionality is handled through Thymeleaf tags, the processing of these is not Reactive; thus something like Fragments is something that is resolved before the HTML is sent to

 After the render, websocket.js is injected and some JS variables are initialized.

 ### <a name="action-handler"></a> Action Handler